KRFOSS/kali-docs/arm/kali-linux-asus-chromebook-flip/index.md

 This process can take awhile depending on your device speed and image size.

 Once the _dd_ operation is complete, boot up the ASUS Chromebook Flip with the microSD/USB key plugged in.
-Log in to Kali (_**kali**_ / _**kali**_), that's it, you're done!
+[Log in to Kali](/docs/introduction/default-credentials/), that's it, you're done!

 ## Kali on ASUS Chromebook Flip - Developer Instructions

 If you are a developer and want to tinker with the Kali ASUS Chromebook Flip image, including changing the kernel configuration and generally being adventurous, check out the [kali-arm-build-scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitHub, and follow the _README.md_ file's instructions.
 The script to use is **chromebook-arm-veyron.sh**